We can’t brush our teeth nor do the dishes properly if the fitting of the sink is always leaking, can we? How To Stop Brass Fittings From Leaking?

 While you can fix small leaks using Teflon tape, larger leaks require the replacement of the entire copper ring.

-How Stop Brass Fittings From Leaking- Step by Step Guideline
+How To Stop Brass Fittings From Leaking- Step by Step Guideline

-Regardless of the type of brass fitting, you’ll be able to fix water leaks either by using a Teflon tape or a pipe thread compound.
-If none of these methods work, your last resort will be to replace the copper ring with a new one.
+If none of these methods work, your last resort will be to replace the copper ring with a new one threaded fittings.

 A. Using A Teflon Tape